enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 13 - Perspectives on brain  connectivity.md

 ## Scale-free Networks
 def
-	The dgree distribution follows a power law
+	The dgree distribution follows a power law p.36
 	![[Pasted image 20220720144722.png]]
 Like one or two nodes arevery connected, but the other one, really aren'T

 Exemple: Streets connected to others: Few airports have many many links, and a lot of local airports with small links

+How can we grow Scale freenetworks?
+	You use prferential attachement
+	You start with one node, and add more and more edges to each - The richer get richers